 Incomplete dates for start date of new anti-cancer therapy (drug therapy, radiation, surgery) will be imputed as follows and will be used for determining censoring dates for efficacy analyses and in the derivation of the end of on-treatment period.
 PD date below refers to PD date by investigator assessment.
+If the imputation results in an end date prior to the imputed start date, then the imputed start date should be set to the end date.

 - The end date of new anti-cancer therapy will be included in the imputations for start date of new anti-cancer therapy.
-If the end date of new anti-cancer therapy is - o completely missing then it will be ignored in the imputations below - o partially missing with only year (YYYY) available then the imputations below will consider 31DECYYYY as the end date of the new anti-cancer therapy - o partially missing with only month and year available then the imputations below will consider the last day of the month for MMMYYYY as the end date of the new anticancer therapy - For patients who have not discontinued study treatment at the analysis cut-off date, last dose of study treatment is set to the analysis cut-off date in the imputations below.

-- If the start date of new anti-cancer therapy is completely or partially missing, then the imputed start date of new anti-cancer therapy is derived as follows: - o Start date of new anti-cancer therapy is completely missing o Only year (YYYY) for start of anti-cancer therapy is available
+If the end date of new anti-cancer therapy is - completely missing then it will be ignored in the imputations below - partially missing with only year (YYYY) available then the imputations below will consider 31DECYYYY as the end date of the new anti-cancer therapy - partially missing with only month and year available then the imputations below will consider the last day of the month for MMMYYYY as the end date of the new anticancer therapy - For patients who have not discontinued study treatment at the analysis cut-off date, last dose of study treatment is set to the analysis cut-off date in the imputations below. - If the start date of new anti-cancer therapy is completely or partially missing, then the imputed start date of new anti-cancer therapy is derived as follows: - Start date of new anti-cancer therapy is completely missing